 However, as individuals, we must do our part too.
 We can’t keep consuming ad nauseam.
 At some point, we need to stop and take stock.
 Do we really need that [whatever] or are we buying for buying’s sake?

 As the School of Life points out in The History of Consumerism, humans aren’t planning to eschew consumerism anytime soon.
 But we can at least slow down a little.

-Changing our shopping habits, reducing the amount of things we own and adopting a ‘less is more’ lifestyle will at least put us in the right direction.
+Changing our shopping habits, reducing the number of things we own, and adopting a ‘less is more’ lifestyle will at least put us in the right direction.
 As will building a casual minimalist wardrobe.

 Doesn’t it feel good to know you’re on the right path?